AlexxIT/XiaomiGateway3/README.md

 # Supported Devices

-The integration can work in two modes:
+Gateway Zigbee chip can work in three modes:

 **1. Mi Home (default)**

-- Support Xiaomi/Aqara Zigbee devices simultaneously in Mi Home and Hass
+   - Support [Xiaomi/Aqara Zigbee devices](#supported-xiaomi-zigbee) simultaneously in Mi Home and Hass
-- Support some Zigbee devices from other brands only in Hass
+   - Support [some Zigbee devices](#supported-other-zigbee) from other brands only in Hass
-- Support Xiaomi BLE devices simultaneously in Mi Home and Hass
-- Support Xiaomi Mesh devices simultaneously in Mi Home and Hass

 **2. Zigbee Home Automation (ZHA)**

-- Support for Zigbee devices of hundreds of brands only in Hass
+   - Support for [Zigbee devices of hundreds of brands](https://zigbee.blakadder.com/zha.html) only in Hass ([read more](#zigbee-home-automation-mode))

-- Support Xiaomi BLE devices simultaneously in Mi Home and Hass
+**3. Zigbee2mqtt**

-- Support Xiaomi Mesh devices simultaneously in Mi Home and Hass
+   - Support for [Zigbee devices of hundreds of brands](https://www.zigbee2mqtt.io/supported-devices/) in MQTT ([read more](#zigbee2mqtt-mode))

-Zigbee devices in ZHA mode doesn't controlled by this integration!
+Zigbee devices in ZHA or z2m modes doesn't controlled by this integration!

+Xiaomi BLE and Mesh devices works simultaneously in Mi Home and Hass.
+No matter which zigbee mode is used.

 Other Zigbee, BLE and Mesh devices not from the list below also may work with limited support of functionality.